 If you recently began using a retainer and also require a night guard, your dentist or orthodontist may recommend that you continue wearing your retainer during the day and on some evenings.
 Certain retainer users can alternate nights wearing night guards and nights wearing retainers.
 However, because each grinder and braces user has unique needs, consult with your dentist to determine how to balance night guard and retainer use.

-Consult with Kumra Ortho to learn more about night guard vs. retainer
+Consult with Kumra Orthodontics to learn more about night guard vs. retainer

 With an understanding of the key differences between a retainer and a night guard, you may confidently ask your dentist which option is best for you.